SwissArmyBud/buildroot/README.md

   2. Enter the repo and run 'git checkout mbay'
   3. Run 'make mbay_rpi3_defconfig'
   4. Run 'make'
-  5. When the build is finished 'dd' the rpi-sdcard.img in "/output/images" to an SD card.
+  5. When the build is finished, copy "output/images/rpi-sdcard.img" to an SD card
   6. Insert the SD card into the Raspberry Pi and power on with a serial cable on GPIOs 14/15/GND